Achari Gobhi Recipe (Cauliflower Curry With Indian Pickling Spices)

 • Heat oil in a pan over high heat.

-• Drain the fried gobhi on a plate using a slotted spatula and keep aside.
+• Drain the fried gobhi onto a plate using a slotted spatula.
+Fry the other half and keep the fried gobhi aside.

 Make The Curry